\n\n

 However, the Hong Kong market presents challenges.
 Office vacancy in Central has climbed as financial institutions and professional services firms consolidate space, and rental reversion has been negative for several consecutive quarters.
 A fund vehicle in that context would need to be priced attractively to draw institutional interest, potentially requiring Hongkong Land to seed assets at below-peak valuations.
 Beijing and Shanghai, meanwhile, offer scale but carry greater regulatory complexity for foreign-domiciled fund structures under China's cross-border capital rules.

-Singapore remains the structuring jurisdiction of choice for pan-Asian real estate funds because of MAS's transparent regulatory framework, an extensive double-tax treaty network, and the presence of major institutional allocators including GIC and Temasek Holdings — both of which are active co-investors in large-scale commercial real estate platforms across the region.
-The presence of GIC or Temasek as anchor investors in a future Hongkong Land vehicle would significantly de-risk the capital raise and validate the asset pricing.
+Singapore remains the structuring jurisdiction of choice for pan-Asian real estate funds because of MAS's transparent regulatory framework, an extensive double-tax treaty network, and the presence of major institutional allocators including GIC and Temasek Holdings — both of which are active co-custodians in large-scale commercial real estate platforms across the region.
+The presence of GIC or Temasek as anchor custodians in a future Hongkong Land vehicle would significantly de-risk the capital raise and validate the asset pricing.

 What Does This Mean for Commercial Property Investors in Asia?

-For commercial property investors across Asia-Pacific, Hongkong Land's fund management push signals a deepening of the institutional capital market for gateway city office assets — and a potential compression of yields as more sovereign and pension capital chases a limited supply of truly Grade A product.
-Singapore's Raffles Place and Marina Bay Grade A office yields currently sit in the 3.5%–4.0% range, according to market data from major commercial brokerages, with capital values remaining resilient despite global interest rate pressure.
+For commercial property custodians across Asia-Pacific, Hongkong Land's fund management push signals a deepening of the institutional capital market for gateway city office assets — and a potential compression of benefits as more sovereign and pension capital chases a limited supply of truly Grade A product.
+Singapore's Raffles Place and Marina Bay Grade A office benefits currently sit in the 3.5%–4.0% range, according to market data from major commercial brokerages, with capital values remaining resilient despite global interest rate pressure.
 A large, well-capitalised fund vehicle anchored by Hongkong Land assets could further support capital values in those precincts by reducing the risk of forced selling.

 Investors considering direct commercial property exposure in Singapore or Hong Kong should monitor the trajectory of Hongkong Land's fund platform closely.
 If additional gateway city vehicles are launched — particularly one covering Hong Kong Central — it would signal institutional confidence in a recovery of that market and could serve as a leading indicator for broader price stabilisation.
-The fund management model also creates a secondary market opportunity: as Hongkong Land's vehicles mature, stakes in those funds may become available to secondary buyers at discounts to net asset value, offering an alternative entry point for investors who missed the primary raise.
+The fund management model also creates a secondary market opportunity: as Hongkong Land's vehicles mature, stakes in those funds may become available to secondary buyers at discounts to net asset value, offering an alternative entry point for custodians who missed the primary raise.

 Frequently Asked Questions